 There is so much to think about and decisions to be made when you first set up a freshwater fish tank.

-Below is a handy freshwater aquarium setup checklist with detailed explanations to help you make a list of equipment you need to purchase.
+Below is a handy freshwater aquarium setup checklist with detailed explanations to help you list equipment you need to purchase.

 Aquarium Maintenance Supplies